-The Stock Transfer Ledger is a very important item to update and maintain internally within your Corporation.
+The Stock Transfer Ledger is a very important item to update and maintain internally within your corporation.
 The ledger documents shares issued or transferred to your company’s shareholders.
 This is an internal ledger.
 Neither the State of Delaware, nor your registered agent requires this information or keeps the ledger on file.
 The Stock Transfer Ledger is for your company’s internal records only.

 In the Stock Transfer Ledger, the names of the shareholders can be listed along with important information such as their places of residence, the time that they gained ownership within the corporation, the number of shares issued, the amount paid for the shares, and the stock certificate number that was distributed (if stock certificates were issued to the shareholder internally).
 You can also keep track of transferred shares, to whom the shares were transferred, on which date, as well as the value of the stock transfer.

-Delaware also allows for Corporations to keep their corporate records internally using digital ledger technology or blockchain technology.
+Delaware also allows for corporations to keep their corporate records internally using digital ledger technology or blockchain technology.
 In other words, corporate transactions can be recorded digitally worldwide.
 As blockchain becomes more prevalent, you will see more companies move to blockchain technology to maintain their corporate records.

 It’s critically important to maintain an accurate stock transfer ledger so that there are no errors in ownership and so that the company does not violate corporate law.
+With StockTreasury, records would be immutable.

 Our most popular formation package is the Standard Delaware Formation Package that includes a physical corporate kit that ships to your address.
 The kit contains the Stock Transfer Ledger and other items such as: a physical seal embosser, a Delaware Company Guidebook, a Meeting Minute Book, customizable bylaws, organizational resolutions and ten numbered stock certificates that feature the company name.
 If you formed your Delaware company and did not order a Corporate Kit, but change your mind, let us know.
 We are happy to help you.